bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 In **Bevy 0.8** we've optimized the internal representation of labels by removing boxing / trait objects in favor of a single cheap-to-copy-and-compare "system label id" type.

-This new representation sped up schedule construction by ~30 percent!
+This new representation sped up schedule construction by ~30%!

 **TODO: insert graph here**